Reports & AI Narratives

 Beyond the AI narrative, the report system generates structured data sections: tables, charts, key-value summaries, badge indicators, and progress bars.
 Twenty-nine section builders produce content that can be rendered in four formats:

 Report presets bundle sections into purposeful packages.
 A Summary preset gives you the highlights.
 A Detailed preset includes everything.
-A Clinical preset adds clinical vocabulary, risk indicators, and DSM-adjacent framing.
+A Clinical preset adds clinical vocabulary, risk indicators, and diagnosis-adjacent framing.
 A SOAP preset formats findings as Subjective-Objective-Assessment-Plan notes for clinical documentation.
 A Dyadic preset structures the report around relational dynamics.
 A Timeline preset emphasizes longitudinal change.

 Feedback and Accuracy